hackclub/arcade-constitution/README.md

 Arcade is a game where you get prizes for building, documenting, and shipping projects.

+The spirit of Arcade is for you to build stuff in a hacker mindset.
+Start a project, push it to an MVP as fast as possible, publish it, then iterate quickly.
+We have rules and standards for review, but the ultimate thing those rules are trying to get at is "are you doing real work on personal projects in a hacker mindset".

 This is the first draft of a living document defines "what counts" for the Hack Club Arcade.
-Heck, it's not even a _finished_ draft.
+It should be a short and sweet reference for Arcade players and reviewers alike.
 Comments, pull requests, and questions are welcome.

 ## The Essential Phases